dszakallas/concurrency-series/part_1_basics/readme.md

 ### I/O flavors: Blocking vs. non-blocking, sync vs. async

-Doing I/O consist of two steps:
+Doing I/O usually consists of two distinct steps:

 1. **checking the device**:
  - **blocking**: waiting for the device to be ready, or